 Taking on new relevance since the coronavirus outbreak, this year’s symposiums focused on shifting the conversation from at-scale to reimaging the landscape of higher education.
 With more than 600 attendees from higher education institutions all over the country, the annual signature event featured 47 speakers from universities not only across the country, but also India and The Netherlands.

-Interactive panel discussions and deep-dive presentations around topics such as performance-based admissions, marketing, demand analysis, student engagement, artificial intelligence, and more.
-Yakut Gazi, associate dean of Learning Systems at GTPE, served as host and moderator during the event and Georgia Tech at-scale experts were represented throughout several of the sessions.
+Each symposium featured interactive panel discussions and deep-dive presentations around topics such as performance-based admissions, marketing, demand analysis, student engagement, artificial intelligence, and more.
+Yakut Gazi, associate dean of Learning Systems at GTPE, served as host and moderator with Georgia Tech at-scale experts represented throughout several of the sessions.

-The highlight of the symposium included the release of an international open access book of institutional responses to the massive shift to remote and online delivery of courses over the last year.
-Moving Horizontally: The New Dimensions of at-Scale Learning in the Time of COVID1-9, is the first to pose the response as an issue of scale and adds an important perspective to the ongoing discussion around educational transformation.
+This included the release of an international open access book of institutional responses to the massive shift to remote and online delivery of courses over the last year.
+Moving Horizontally: The New Dimensions of at-Scale Learning in the Time of COVID1-9, is the first to pose the response as an issue of scale and adds an important perspective to the possibilities around affordable, accessible, and achievable online education.

-A featured panel during the symposium brought together some of the eBook contributors to discuss their personal experiences serving students at-scale both horizontally and vertically, and how they can use technology to address the kinds of problems unearthered by the pandemic –access, affordability, and achievement.
+A featured panel during the symposium brought together some of the eBook contributors to discuss their personal experiences serving students at-scale both horizontally and vertically, and how they can use technology to address the kinds of problems unearthered by the pandemic.